How We Can Help You

 Something exciting for us has happened on our journey!
 We received a highly unexpected letter in the mail.
 Our two-year-old daughter was congratulated on being selected to receive an award in a Visual Arts Competition.
 She has had the privilege of attending an award presentation on the opening night.
 This honor has us bubbling over with joy inside for her.
 All of us are deeply embracing God’s Principle of Individuality and how it’s seen even Read more about The Principle Approach® Method in Art and Its Impact[…]

-How are your lesson plans coming along for the school year?
-We’ve been following Molly and seeing how she has been productive with pulling together her Principle Approach® lessons.
-Recently, there was one little snag holding her back… how is she supposed to write Reason and Relate questions?
-What are these supposed to look like?
-Now Molly knows, and you too can see how easily you can write Reason and Relate questions for your lessons.
-Read more about See How Easily You Can Write Reason and Relate Questions[…]
+How are your lesson plans coming along for your homeschool school year?
+As we’ve been following Molly, we’ve seen how she has been productive with pulling together her Principle Approach® lessons.
+Recently, there was one little snag holding her back.
+How is she supposed to write Reason and Relate questions?
+And what are these supposed to look like?
+Now Molly knows, and you too can see how easily you can write Reason and Relate questions Read more about See How Easily You Can Write Reason and Relate Questions[…]

 With the excitement of the new school year around the corner, Molly is ready to have the best Bible Principles school year ever.
 Do you remember Molly?
-Well, she is ready to sit down and work on pulling together lessons for her family.
+Well, she is ready to sit down and work on pulling together Christian homeschool curriculum lesson plans for her family.
 How about you?
-If you do have the time and are ready to leap into preparing lessons, find out the simple framework that Molly is using to help her be ready.
-(Psst, Read more about How to Easily Pull Together Principle Approach® Lessons[…]
+If you do have the time and are ready to leap into preparing lessons, find out the simple framework that Molly is using to help Read more about How to Easily Pull Together Principle Approach® Lessons[…]

+Does poetry have a special place in your education and that of your children’s?
 Somewhere along the line, regular poetry readings slipped away in our family.
-Recently, I felt the desire arise within to make time for this.
-Does poetry have a special place in your education and that of your children’s?
-Are you aware that a large percentage of the Bible is written in poetic form?
-It seems that there is something special about it that Yahweh has purposed.
-Won’t you explore the possibilities with me and what Read more about Poetry and the Principle Approach®[…]
+Recently, I feel the desire arise within to make time for this.
+Because it seems that there is some special purpose that Yahweh has give it.
+For example, are you aware that a large percentage of the Bible is written in poetic form?
+Especially unique to its purpose is Read more about An Example of Poetry and the Principle Approach® Method[…]

 My journey with the Noah Plan® curriculum has had it’s ups and downs.
 It took me a while to catch on to the method that it uses, to sort through how the curriculum guides and the K-3rd curriculum books work together and separately, and how the red books tie in to it all.
 Once that was all figured out, there was the element of time that I wrestled with.
 We’re talking about a series of Read more about When You’re At A Crossroads With the Noah Plan®, (4th-8th Grades)[…]